Ulster University - Belfast

 Strength & Conditioning

-The knowledge base that is utilised by strength and conditioning coaches cuts across anatomy, exercise physiology, biomechanics, nutrition, and sport psychology.
-Developed to reflect the guidelines published by the National Strength and Conditioning Association (NSCA), key stakeholders from industry have also been consulted to help formulate a needs-led curriculum.
-You will cover topics including principles and practice of strength and conditioning, nutrition and exercise metabolism, optimising exercise, programme design, motor cognition and performance, and applied statistics.
-You will also conduct a research project.
+The knowledge base that is utilized by strength and conditioning coaches is generally accepted to cut across several domains, such as anatomy, exercise physiology, biomechanics, nutrition, and sport psychology.
+Through such observations, the knowledge for effective coaching can be identified and coaching shortcomings can be improved through well-rounded education programmes.
+This course has been developed to reflect the guidelines published by the National Strength and Conditioning Association (NSCA), regarding graduate level study.
+In addition, key stakeholders from industry have been consulted to help formulate a needs-led curriculum.

 Subjects taught